-He is married to Dr. Sarah Baldridge, and they have a little girl together, Juliana.
+He is married to Dr. Sarah Baldridge, and they have a little girl and little boy together, Juliana and Henry.
 They live on a 7 acre farm with a flock of laying chickens and a herd of fainting goats.
 They share their home with two heartworm-survivor dogs: a mastiff mix named Tucker, and an Australian retriever mix named Eddy.
 Their landlords are two domestic shorthaired cats named Milo and Espn.

 Dr. Baldridge is currently serving as the President for the Miami County 4-H Foundation.
 When not at the Clinic, Dr. Baldridge can be found out at the lake camping, fishing, hunting or hiking.
 He also loves K-State sports and is usually wearing purple – especially on game day!